Skip to main content

 The final-mile delivery is the only physical touchpoint that any ecommerce business will have with their customer, as well as being the last interaction, the last impression.

-Huge consideration, and budget, is given to customer acquisition cost by brand and marketing managers, with lifetime models deployed to justify the level of expense required.
+Huge consideration, and budget, are given to customer acquisition cost by brand and marketing managers, with lifetime models deployed to justify the level of expense required.

 A substantial investment in acquiring a new customer can be forever destroyed via a poor fulfilment experience.
-Yet fulfilment and delivery are predominantly given to procurement functions who treat the solution as a commodity supply with cost the sole driver of choice of solution.
+Yet fulfilment and delivery are predominantly given to procurement functions that treat the solution as a commodity supply, with cost the sole driver of choice of solution.

-The customer experience must be front and center in the process of picking the right ecommerce fulfillment strategy.
+The customer experience must be front and centre in the process of picking the right ecommerce fulfilment strategy.
 Only satisfied consumers, who get their orders on time, efficiently and stress-free, will be the ones returning to a business to shop for more and, ultimately, become the driving force of growth.
-Thus, it is crucial that their best interest leads any major decisions in the fulfillment arena.
+Thus, it is crucial that their best interest leads any major decisions in the fulfilment arena.

-Optimizing fulfillment and overcoming complexities is a dynamic challenge.
-THG Fulfil has been trusted by brands to deliver world-class fulfillment and courier management services for over 20 years.
+Optimising fulfilment and overcoming complexities is a dynamic challenge.
+THG Fulfil has been trusted by brands to deliver world-class fulfilment and courier management services for over 20 years.

 Reach out to us today for a comprehensive introduction to our services.